sainttx/MenuAPI/README.md

 # MenuAPI
-MenuAPI is an API build on top of the Bukkit framework that simplifies creating inventory menus in Minecraft
+MenuAPI is an API built on top of the Bukkit framework that simplifies creating inventory menus in Minecraft

 Compiling
 --------